 - Arrangements must be made to appropriately transport seriously injured animals to the nearest veterinarian for treatment, noting that injured animals should be taken to veterinarians initially rather than to wildlife carers.

 - Any unexpected problems should be reported to the AEC as soon as possible, including mortalities and injuries to animals.
 Future surveys may need to be modified in the light of these problems.

 Emergency euthanasia or killing of specimens for vouchers may need to be carried out by surveyors in the field.
-Investigators should be conversant with the Panel’s policy, Acts of Veterinary Science and the use of restricted drugs, which details the legal requirements for using sodium pentobarbitone (see section 13.0).
 The following points about euthanasia need to be considered.

 - Methods must be humane and produce a painless death as rapidly as possible.

-- Methods which are not acceptable include car exhaust fumes, cervical dislocation in animals larger than 150 g, drowning and freezing.
+- Methods that are not acceptable include car exhaust fumes, cervical dislocation in animals larger than 150g, drowning and freezing.
 Note that cooling reptiles and amphibians to make them easier to handle is acceptable but, even after cooling, freezing is not an acceptable method of euthanasia.

 - Surveyors must be trained and competent in the use of the acceptable methods of euthanasia.